AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 After you click the option, the status of modules of all selected learners will be reset.
 The modules that are completed will not be reset.

-**2.&nbsp;How to add course URL so that learners are redirected directly to course?**
+**2. How to add course URL so that learners are redirected directly to course?**

 Mouse over on a course card and click **Copy URL**.
 After you copy the URL, learners can access the course directly with the URL.